What Are Proteolytic Enzymes and What Do They Do?

 These symptoms may include:

 - Inability to build and retain muscles

-- Poor brain function and mental health issues, since amino acids are backbones of neurotransmitters
+- Poor brain function and mental health issues since amino acids are the backbone of neurotransmitters.

 - Poor detoxification, as some amino acids are important for detoxification

 Overall poor health

 Incomplete protein digestion also leaves protein, peptides, or amino acids for the gut bacteria to ferment.
 This can breed unhealthy gut bacteria.
 Also, protein and amino acid fermentation tend to generate harmful metabolites that can be inflammatory, cancer-causing, or toxic to neurons.

 These effects may explain why high meat consumption, especially red meat, is associated with increased all-cause mortality.
 It’s not the meat per se that’s the problem but the low protein digestive capacity that’s the problem.